Sumandora/MemoryManager/README.md

 # Memory Manager

 This is a memory manager that allows memory operations on unreadable/unwritable memory regions under Linux.
+It is also an attempt of making external and internal mod (and game hacking) development uniform and compatible.

 ## Features